UAE condemns storming of Al Aqsa Mosque by Israeli Minister

 The innovative vehicle is the culmination of a year’s worth of teamwork across a multi-disciplinary group of 22 senior students

-The UAE has strongly condemned the storming of Al Aqsa Mosque by the Israeli Minister of National Security, Itamar Ben-Gvir, who has previous racist positions and statements, and extremists under the protection of the Israeli police.
+The UAE has strongly condemned the storming of Al Aqsa Mosque by the Israeli Minister of National Security, Itamar Ben-Gvir, known for his previous racist positions and statements, and criticised the presence of extremists under the protection of the Israeli police.

 In a statement, the Ministry of Foreign Affairs (MoFA) reaffirmed the UAE's firm position on the need to provide full protection for Al-Aqsa Mosque, and halt serious and provocative violations taking place there.